Unlocking AI Trust: My Journey into the World of Data Annotation

 They’re not just looking for tools.
 They’re looking for individuals who understand the nuances behind data annotation.

-This is why I was so excited coming into Conectys, where we’ve built annotation teams that specialise in language nuance, cultural context, and domain-specific tagging.
+This is why I was so excited to come to Conectys, where we’ve built annotation teams that specialise in language nuance, cultural context, and domain-specific tagging.

 That human element is our differentiator.
 In sales conversations, I emphasise how our global workforce and operational maturity make us a reliable partner, not just another vendor.